FractalFeldspar/maxfan/_projects/bluebike.md

     </div>
 </div>

-The electronics are quite simple.
+The electronics are surprisingly simple.
 The front wheel hub houses a generator that powers the front and rear lights, and the docking triangle contains an RFID chip potted inside (which I saw using an X ray scanner).
 There is no tracking device in the bike.

 <div class="row justify-content-center">
     <div class="col-sm-8 mt-3">